 Climate change adaptation strategies involve considering sea level rise, extreme weather events, and changing environmental conditions in the design of coastal structures, flood defenses, and marine infrastructure to enhance resilience and sustainability.

-23. How do you manage and optimize underwater construction operations to ensure project efficiency and safety?
+23. How do you optimize underwater construction operations?

 Effective project management, resource planning, risk mitigation, and quality control measures are essential for optimizing underwater construction activities, ensuring timely completion, cost efficiency, and adherence to safety standards.